-Medicare Supplement insurance can be beneficial for those with high blood pressure because it can cover some of the deductibles, coinsurances, and copayments Medicare would otherwise leave you to pay.
+Medicare Supplement insurance can benefit those with high blood pressure because it can cover some of the deductibles, coinsurances, and copayments Medicare would otherwise leave you to pay.

-If your doctor says you need an ambulatory blood pressure monitor and you fall into Medicare’s guidelines for coverage, a Medigap plan will be beneficial.
+If your doctor says you need an ambulatory blood pressure monitor and fall into Medicare’s guidelines for coverage, a Medigap plan will be beneficial.

-To see the insurance plans available in your area, give us a call at the number above.
+To see the insurance plans available in your area, call us at the number above.
 Or fill out an online rate form to get started now.

 Our licensed insurance agents can help you with enrollment in supplemental Medicare insurance that makes the most sense for your situation.

 - Does Medicare Cover Cologuard

 - Medicare Coverage for Chronic Health Conditions